railsonvps/ansible-rails/README.md

 ### Requirements
 * Ansible is installed on your local system
-* You have root access to your server and it runs Ubuntu 18.04 or higher
+* You can log in to your server as `root` and it runs Ubuntu 18.04 or higher

 ### Setup
 1. Copy `hosts.example` to `hosts` and add your server's host name to it.
 2. Copy `group_vars/all.example` to `group_vars/all` and set all included variables.
-3. Run `ansible-playbook site.yml -i hosts`
+3. Run `./configure_server.sh --initial-run`
-4. Integrate your app with Capistrano according to [Integrating with your app](https://www.railsonvps.com/docs/getting-started/integrating-with-your-app).
+4. Integrate your app by configure Capistrano deployments according to [Integrating with your app](https://www.railsonvps.com/docs/getting-started/integrating-with-your-app).

 ## Support and Contributing
 If you're running into issues, please let me know by creating an issue.
 PRs are, of course, very welcome!